Temporary “Land” Open for Adventure.

 The key to the perfect hike is picking a small, marshy lake.
 While perusing your Field Guide, look particularly for duck hunting lakes near you.
 The hunters are long gone and the shallow water will keep the fisherman away.
 If utilizing Google Maps, look for a small lake that appears to be surrounded by trees.
 The vegetation will protect you from the elements as you circle the shore or wander to the middle.

 I’d also like to point out that after watching way too many movies that have a scene where the ice cracks and the character falls in… hiking a shallow lake eases my anxiety!
-That being said, no matter what frozen water body you find yourself on, make sure you are aware of ice conditions.
+That being said, no matter what frozen body of water you find yourself on, make sure you are aware of ice conditions.

 Getting the Full Experience